rockholla/macosa/user/README.md

 ## `vars`

 This is where your custom Ansible vars go.
-There are some example files placed in the `vars` directory for you to reference.

 ## `templates`